Want to help out?

 Hiccup Sibold

-PHOTOGRAPHY & VOLUNTEER REPAIRER ceramics & sashiko
+PHOTOGRAPHY & REPAIR COACH ceramics & sashiko

 Hiccup Sibold is a mixed-media artist whose work spans fashion photography, ceramics, and editorial projects.
 At Repair Café El Barrio, he has done amazing work with ceramics, including his signature Kintsugi repairs, and bakes fabulous matcha cookies that keep everyone energized.
 He brings along Elliot, whose style and cool energy add extra swagg to the team.
 As a consultant, Hiccup talks with guests, sharing his creativity and insight with warmth and effortless cool, inspiring everyone who crosses his path.